40 Medium Dog Breeds to Fit Any Family

 Border collie

 The border collie is a perennially popular medium-sized dog breed, but that doesn’t make them the right choice for every home.
 “Border collies tend to be incredibly smart dogs, making them highly trainable,” Cooper says.
 These loyal companions are ideal if you lead an active lifestyle, and they are often top of the class in agility, obedience and herding trials.
-However, their intelligence and high-working drive means you need to channel the energy in the right way.
+However, their intelligence and high working drive mean you need to channel the energy in the right way.
 A bored border collie can become destructive, anxious and obsessive.

 Breed overview